 Ground Loop Hum

-Any time that a daisy chain cable is used to power multiple devices, there's a chance that ground loop noise (ground hum) can develop.
-The easiest solution is to place an audio isolator cable inline with the audio output cable on whichever Volca is experiencing the noise.
-In our experience, if you are powering 3 to 5 Volcas on a daisy chain cable, you might need a single audio isolator cable, although it’s possible you could need 2 or zero if you're lucky.
+In a Volca setup using a daisy chain power cable, the easiest solution is to place an audio isolator cable inline with the audio cable on whichever Volca is experiencing the noise.
+In our experience, if you are powering 3 to 5 Volcas on a daisy chain cable, you might need a single audio isolator cable, although it’s possible you could need 2; or you might need zero if you're lucky.
 There are many audio isolator cables on the market.
 We have used the PAC SNI-1/3.5 and Mpow Ground Loop Noise Isolator with great success.
+We have no connection with either of these companies.
+We're just recommending what we know will work at a reasonable price.

 Short answer -- Use any of the following: